grafana/mimir/pkg/scheduler/DESIGN.md

 - etc. for `ingester-and-store-gateway`, and `unknown`

-We conservatively expect degradation of the store-gateway query component will cause high latency for the queries in the `store-gateway`, `ingester-and-store-gateway`, and `unknown` queues, but by partitioning the querier-worker connections evenly across the four queues, 25% of connections remain reserved to process queries from the `ingester` queue.
+We conservatively expect degradation of the store-gateway query component will cause high latency for the queries in the `store-gateway`, `ingester-and-store-gateway`, and `unknown` queues.
+By partitioning the querier-worker connections evenly across the four queues, 25% of connections remain "reserved" to process queries from the `ingester` queue.

 The primary measure of success is the servicing of the queries to the non-degraded query component, In real-world scenarios the slow queries are often slow enough to hit timeouts, and the majority of those queries will be expected to fail until the component recovers.

+A secondary measure of success is the continued utilization of queriers while there are still any requests in the queue.
+The modulo operation described above supports this; if, in the example above, we exhaust the `ingester` queue, it will be removed and querier-worker connections will be distributed amongst the remaining three queues as they become available again.

 #### Modeling the Solution